richardcrng/tempel-des-schreckens/RULES.md

 The exact numbers on each team depends on the number of players, but there are almost always more Adventurers than Guardians.

-The game ends in three ways:
+Thus, the game ends in three ways:
 1. *All Gold has been opened* - Adventurers win
 2. *All Fire has been opened* - Guardians win
 3. *Four rounds are complete* - Guardians win